rclone/rclone/docs/content/docs.md

 Will copy the contents of `oldbucket` to `newbucket` without downloading and re-uploading.

-Remotes which don't support server side copy (eg local) **will** download and re-upload in this case.
+Remotes which don't support server side copy **will** download and re-upload in this case.

 Server side copies are used with `sync` and `copy` and will be identified in the log when using the `-v` flag.
+The may also be used with `move` if the remote doesn't support server side move.

 Server side copies will only be attempted if the remote names are the same.